 Master of Science in Computer Science

-The Master of Science (MS) in Computer Science program is intended for computer professionals and for people who wish to move into the computer field from other areas of study.
+The Master of Science in Computer Science (MSCS) program is intended for computer professionals and for individuals who wish to move into the computer field from other areas of study or employment.
+The comprehensive program of study covers a broad range of knowledge and skills applicable to private and public sectors.

 Students who complete the master’s degree in Computer Science will be able to demonstrate: